 Choi Ji-Woo: Woman With a Suitcase

-There’s not many girls who wouldn’t want to have a handsome, charming man sincerely love her.
+There aren’t many girls who wouldn’t want to have a handsome, charming man sincerely love her.
 Soo-Jin gets to have that same experience seven different times with seven vastly different men.
 That’s definitely fairy tale stuff, right there.
 It sounds wonderful, except when Soo-Jin is told she can only choose one of them.
 Now that’s a decision to loose sleep over.
-The thing I wasn’t happy about is we’re not shown her choice, at least I don’t think we are.
+The thing I wasn’t happy about is that we’re not shown her choice, at least I don’t think we are.
 The ending isn’t really an ending so I’m not sure who, if any, she chooses.
 When you watch it (and I hope you do) let me know what you think.

 There’s not a lot of music but what the soundtrack has is great.
 Ji Chang-Wook (the spy) sings the opening theme song Kissing You.
 Two thirds of the way through there’s a jazz-piano bit that is just awesome, mainly because it’s a totally unexpected surprise.
 The South Korean girl group Melody Day sings Beautiful Day.
 It’s a nice song that compliments and showcases the four girls’ lovely voices.
 My Girl is a slow, pretty ballad performed by SORIAI and Lee-Nu.